LHayden2233/JekyllSite-liamhayden/site/_posts/2014/2014-4-3-Hello-World.md

 ---
-layout: post
+layout: about
-title: You're up and running!
+title: Projects
 ---

-Yay!
-This is a Sample Post!
-You can edit it using Markdown!
+This is a liam hayden test post

-# THIS IS A HEADER

-**this is bold**
+# Project title

 ![image](/images/step1.gif)